-Evaluation Questions Indicators Sources of data/information Data analysis methods Responsib le party To what extent were the intervention design and implementation consistent with humanitarian principles?
+Evaluation Questions Indicators Sources of data/ information Data analysis methods Responsib le party • To what extent were the intervention design and implementation consistent with humanitarian principles?
 II.
-Effectiveness To what extent have the outputs and outcomes been achieved (are they likely to be achieved)?
+Effectiveness • To what extent have the outputs and outcomes been achieved (are they likely to be achieved)?
 What are the factors that have influenced the achievement or not?
 Has the achievement of results led, or is it likely to lead, to the achievement of the intervention objectives?
 What major factors have influenced this?
 Have the results been achieved for men, women, boys, and girls?
 Have the standards of assistance been met?
-To what extent have the Number of textbooks and other teaching and learning materials provided with USDA help Number of target schools where students have additional reading material with USDA help Proportion of students in target schools who regularly consumed a meal before or during the school day (by gender) Number of girls receiving take-home rations as a result of USDA assistance (by new/continuing) Number of teachers/ educators /teaching assistants trained or certified as a result of USDA assistance (by type, by gender) Number of target schools with access to better food preparation and storage equipment Perception of the program's effectiveness on beneficiaries and providers Perceived changes in process and implementation activities since midline Teacher survey School survey Key informant interviews (program staff, partners) Focus group discussions (parents, COGES members, women's production groups) QualitativeQuantitative • AIR

-Evaluation Questions Indicators Sources of data/information Data analysis methods Responsib le party the midline evaluation been implemented and what were the results and effects, the hindering or supporting factors?
-Number of students enrolled in schools receiving USDA assistance (by gender) Gender ratio, primary Number of people who received health education and child nutrition as a result of USDA assistance (by gender) Number of students who received deworming (by gender) Number of school-age children receiving school meals daily (breakfast, snack, lunch) as a result of USDA assistance (by gender; new and continuing) Number of daily school meals (breakfast, snack, lunch) provided to school children as a result of USDA assistance Number of rations provided following USDA assistance Number of daily school meals (breakfast, snack, lunch) offered to school children as a result of USDA assistance WFP monitoring records • WFP III.
-Efficiency l 1 To what extent were the activities "profitable" in terms of cost and efficiency?
+To what extent have the recommendations formulated during Number of teachers/ educators /teaching assistants trained or certified as a result of USDA assistance (by type, by gender) Number of target schools with access to better food preparation and storage equipment Perception of the program's effectiveness on beneficiaries and providers Perceived changes in process and implementation activities since midline Teacher survey School survey Key informant interviews (program staff, partners) Focus group discussions (parents, COGES members, women's production groups) • Qualitative • Quantitative • AIR Evaluation Questions Indicators Sources of data/ information Data analysis methods Responsib le party --- --- -- -------------------------- ----------------------- the midline evaluation been implemented and what were the results and effects, the hindering or supporting factors?
+Number of students enrolled in schools receiving USDA assistance (by gender) Gender ratio, primary Number of people who received health education and child nutrition as a result of USDA assistance (by gender) Number of students who received deworming (by gender) Number of school-age children receiving school meals daily (breakfast, snack, lunch) as a result of USDA assistance (by gender; new and continuing) Number of daily school meals (breakfast, snack, lunch) provided to school children as a result of USDA assistance Number of rations provided following USDA assistance Number of daily school meals (breakfast, snack, lunch) offered to school children as a result of USDA assistance • WFP monitoring records • WFP III.
+Efficiency I To what extent were the activities "profitable" in terms of cost and efficiency?
 Was the intervention implemented in a timely manner?
 Was the intervention carried out in the most efficient way compared to alternatives?
 How efficient is targeting?
 What are the external and internal factors influencing efficiency?
 Stakeholders' perceptions of cost-effectiveness Beneficiary/stakeholders' perceptions of timely implementation and adequate responsiveness (by gender) Stakeholders' perceptions of experienced bottlenecks to efficiency Focus group discussions (parents, COGES members, women's production groups) Key informant interviews (government officials, program staff, partners) Monitoring data • Qualitative • AIR